-Furthermore, users that opted-in, even recently in the past have to be updated regarding the changes in data policy; these previously existing opt-ins no longer pass the bar of what is considered informed consent.
+Furthermore, users who opted in, even recently in the past, have to be updated regarding the changes in data policy—these previously existing opt-ins no longer pass the bar of what is considered informed consent.

 This is a long list of changes that will take some time to fully come into effect.
 In the meantime, here’s what we’re doing at CiraSync to ensure GDPR compliance and protect our user’s personal information:

-- We have setup “worker” servers in an EU datacenter.
+- We have set up worker servers in an EU data center.
 All data is processed or resides within the EU.
-This gives us compliance on GDPR Data Residency requirements
+In other words, we are in compliance with GDPR Data Residency requirements

-- Encryption of all Personal identifying information will be implemented in 2Q 2018.
+- Encryption of all Personal identifying information will be implemented in Q2 2018.